-A joy-filled week of nature-based service, exploration, and relaxation in the beautiful Virgin Islands!
+A joy-filled week of nature-based service, exploration, adventure and relaxation in the beautiful Virgin Islands!

-Our Women’s Impact Trip is an invitation to step into a week in paradise to focus on service to others, service to self, and quality time with other amazing women!
+Our Women’s Impact Trip is an invitation to step into a week in paradise to focus on service to others, wellness, and quality time with other amazing women!

 Friends of the Virgin Island National Park Campground at Cinnamon Bay, St. John US Virgin Islands